zhongxingyu/testinfo/Found-bugs/Readme.md

+Overall, the tool found 20 unique bugs, including 12 in Neo4j and 8 in Memgraph.
+The following table gives a summary of these bugs.
+In particular,  the column Opt Bugs

 | Detected Bug ID | GDBMS| Confirmed?| Opt Bugs?| Status| Cypher Query Feature |
 |------|------|------|------|------|------|
 | 1 | Neo4j| YES| YES| Fixed| Uses nested subquery clauses (nested CALL with CALL) and has the Single Clause Multiple Variables Interaction feature|